jackli777/3b1b-some2-2022-/docs/README.md

 torch.Size([9, 17, 8])
 ```

-- Some readers may have questions here: how the dot product takes place between the two tensors multihead_U_query and embedded_sentence.T whose dimensions **do not match**?
-To give a quick answer, here PyTorch automatically completes the computation of **broadcasting** and **tensor multiplication** for us.
+- Some readers may have questions here: how could the dot product take place between the two tensors multihead_U_query and embedded_sentence.T whose dimensions **do not match**?
+To give a quick answer, here PyTorch automatically completes the operation of **broadcasting** and **tensor multiplication** for us.
 For details, please refer to [TORCH.MATMUL](https://pytorch.org/docs/stable/generated/torch.matmul.html), [BROADCASTING SEMANTICS](https://pytorch.org/docs/stable/notes/broadcasting.html), and [Broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 - In this case, the first dimension of the multihead_U_query tensor, that is, the dimension of the **number of heads** is regarded as the **number of batches**, does not participate in the subsequent dot product operation.
 And the embedded_sentence.T matrix, when multiplied with the former, needs to be **broadcasted** along the first dimension of the multihead_U_query tensor, in other words, by **copying itself h-1 times**, so that both tensors get matched in all dimensions.
-Now, for both tensors, the first dimension, the number of heads, is regarded as the batch, and the dot product can now take place in our familiar way between each pair of matrices from those two tensors in each batch.
+Now, for both tensors, the first dimension, the number of heads, is regarded as the batch, and the dot product can now take place in our familiar way by each pair of matrices from each batch.

 - We adjust the dimension orders of the Q tensor in order to facilitate the subsequent computation of the $\omega$ tensor: